Production Properties - Control Send Devices - Network

 •Other OSC Device

-If the Remote Device is Behringer X32 Digital Mixer or Behringer X32 Compact Miser then when SCS successfully establishes a UDP connection with the X32 then SCS retrieves the current names of channels, DCA groups, etc, and cues, scenes and snippets.
-These are then available for use in Control Send Cues.
+•If the Remote Device is Behringer X32 Digital Mixer or Behringer X32 Compact Mixer then when SCS successfully establishes a UDP connection with the X32 then SCS retrieves the current names of channels, DCA groups, cues, scenes, snippets, etc. These are then available for use in Control Send Cues.

 Network Protocol: This field will be preset and disabled for certain remote devices.
-If the field is enabled then select either Telnet (using TCP) or UDP as required by the remote device or product.
+If the field is enabled then select either TCP or UDP as required by the remote device or product.

 Network Role: This field may be preset and disabled for certain remote devices.
 If the field is enabled then select the required Network Role or connection type as follows:

 •SCS is a Network Client: Select this option if SCS is to be a Network Client.
 A Network Client means that SCS will try to establish a Network connection with a nominated host (as described below).

 •SCS is a Network Server: Select this option if SCS is to be a Network Server.
 A Network Server means that SCS will listen on a nominated port (see below) for a connection request from a program running as a Network Client.